-When you save a file in Avid, or Pinnacle v.
+When you save a file in Avid or Pinnacle v.
 16, it renames the previous version as a backup file.
 This saved my bacon once when Avid wrote an incomplete and unreadable project file.
-Avid doesn't direct you to the backup if the project file won't open -- you have to go to the folder with the backup, and rename it with the appropriate .AXP filename extension before Avid Studio will recognize it.
-Both the project file and the backup file get overwritten with each save, and so, in Avid as well as Pinnacle, it is helpful to store a project under a new filename every once in a while during editing.
-However, Avid, and Pinnacle v.
-16, do not create a subfolder, and when you save a new project file Pinnacle v.
-15, you do not also save the voice-overs and other component files created during editing.
-This saves disk spec, but you only create a full backup if you save the folders holding these, or create a package file.
+Avid doesn't direct you to the backup if the project file won't open -- you have to go to the folder with the backup, and rename it with the appropriate .axp filename extension before Avid Studio will recognize it.
+Both the project file and the backup file get overwritten with each save, and so, in Avid as well as Pinnacle, it is useful to store a project under a new filename every once in a while during editing.
+However, Avid and Pinnacle v.
+16 do not create a subfolder, and when you save a new project file Pinnacle v.
+15, you do not also save the voice-overs, menus and titles created during editing.
+This saves disk space., but you only create a full backup if you save the folders holding these, or create a package file.

 These applications can only have one project open at a time.
 It is, however, possible to copy and paste material between projects by opening the source project, copying, then closing that project, opening the destination project, and pasting.

 Both projects need to be in the same file format, and the source files must be where the destination project can find them.

 In this way, you can copy and paste multiple clips at once, along with the the formatting instructions from the source project.

 One you have exported a video, you can use it, or part of it, as a clip in another project, but you can't change the edits in it.